cloudlinux/libcare/docs/libcare.rst

 ========

 First, we `prepare project patch`_ by
-`examining the differences in assembler files`_ generated during original and patched source code build.
-Finally, users invoke the ``kpatch_user`` that `applies the patches`_ which is a lot like loading a shared object (library) into other process memory.
+`examining the differences in assembler files`_ generated during the original and the patched source code build.
+Finally, users invoke the ``kpatch_user`` that `applies the patches`_.
+This is a lot like loading a shared object (library) into other process memory and then changing original code to unconditionally jump to the new version of the code.

 .. _`prepare project patch`: `Patch preparation`_
 .. _`applies the patches`: `Doctor kpatch_user`_